Home → Labor Market Information for Job Seekers

 Search for Maine employers by occupation, industry, or employer name.

 CWRI has highlighted a number of jobs considered "in-demand" by expected job growth or employment opportunities from job openings

-Maine's job outlook to 2020.
-View largest annual openings, largest net job growth, fastest rate of job growth, largest net job loss, and fastest rate of job loss.
+Maine's job outlook.
+View largest annual openings, largest net job growth, fastest rate of job growth, largest net job loss, and fastest rate of job los by state or region.

 Detailed annual and hourly wages by estimated employment and geography.

 - CareerCenter- The Maine CareerCenter provides a variety of employment and training services at no charge for Maine workers.
 Whether you are looking to improve your job qualifications, explore a different profession, or find a new career, the CareerCenter can help.

 - CareerOneStop- Sponsored by the U.S. Department of Labor, CareerOneStop offers a wide range of career, employment and education data.

 - O*NET Online!- The Occupational Information Network (O*NET) is a database of occupational requirements and worker attributes.
 It describes occupations in terms of the skills and knowledge required, how the work is performed, and typical work settings.
 Wage and employment data comparing individual states to the U.S. is available for every occupation.